I have often heard things like “I think my toddler is bored with the toys we have” or “nothing seems to keep his attention more than a few seconds”.

-Need more ideas?
-Most of my play ideas come from toddlers teaching me how to play during years of practicing speech therapy (or with my own kids).
+Most of my play ideas come from toddlers teaching ME how to play during years of practicing speech therapy (or with my own kids).
 These ideas don’t usually involve much preparation or extra “stuff” and generally minimal mess.
 I’m more interested in meaningful interaction when it comes to play.
 That’s how speech and language skills develop!

 Check out some of these posts: